RPI-DATA/jupyter-book/_build/notebooks/PCA.md

-Since each dimension has different scale in the Iris Dataset, we can use `StandardScaler` to standard the unit of all dimension onto unit scale.
+Since each dimension has different scale in the Iris Dataset, we can use `StandardScaler` to standardize the data points of all dimensions to have unit variance.